HarshVivek/mini-library/README.md

 # mini-library
-##This is a mini library project using HTML, CSS and JavaScript
+--This is a mini library project using HTML, CSS and JavaScript